openaps/docs/docs/docs/Resources/troubleshooting.md

 If you are having errors related to disk space shortages as determined by `df -h` you can use a very lightweight and fast tool called ncdu (a command-line disk usage analyzer) to determine what folders and files on your system are using the most disk space.
 You can install ncdu as follows: `sudo apt-get install ncdu`.
 You can run it by running the following command: `cd / && sudo ncdu` and follow the interactive screen to find your disk hogging folders.

+An alternative approach to disk troubleshooting is to simply run the following command from the base unix directory after running `cd /`:

+`du -xh -d 3 | egrep "[1-9][0-9][0-9]M|[0-9]G"` (reports disk usage of all directories 3 levels deep from the current directory)

+Then, based on which folders are using the most space cd to those folders and run the above du command again until you find the folder that is using up the disk space.

 ## Environment variables

 If you are getting your BG from Nightscout or you want to upload loop status/results to Nightscout, among other things you'll need to set 2 environment variables: `NIGHTSCOUT_HOST` and `API_SECRET`.
 If you do not set and export these variables you will receive errors while running `openaps report invoke monitor/ns-glucose.json` and while executing `ns-upload.sh` script which is most probably part of your `upload-recent-treatments` alias.Make sure your `API_SECRET` is in hashed format.
 Please see [this page](https://github.com/openaps/oref0#ns-upload-entries) for details.
 Additionally, your `NIGHTSCOUT_HOST` should be in a format like `http://yourname.herokuapp.com` (without trailing slash).
 For the complete visualization guide use [this page](https://github.com/openaps/docs/blob/master/docs/Automate-system/vizualization.md) from the OpenAPS documentation.